January 3, 2019

-This is the time to discover and unleash new purchase-increasing tactics for your Shopify store.
-To do so, we’ll have to dust off one of our old holiday favorites: Gift Cards!
+This is the time to discover and unleash new purchase-increasing tactics for your store.
+To do so, we’ll have to dust off some of our old holiday favorites: Cashback, Rewards & Gift Cards!

-If your Gift Cards were given as holiday presents, some recipients will have checked out your Shopify store and made their purchase immediately.
+If your Gift Cards and Cashback were given as holiday presents or rewards, some recipients will have checked out your store and made their purchase immediately.

 Others will have been too busy decorating, shopping and cooking.

-For the latter group, send periodic reminders about their remaining Gift Card balance.
+For the latter group, send periodic reminders about their remaining balance.

 Although the card itself was paid for already, the CARD Act prevents you from counting it as profit until it’s redeemed, so it behooves you to encourage your customers to redeem it as soon as possible.

-Additionally, customers tend to spend over the price of the Gift Card they have.
+Additionally, customers tend to spend over the price of the Card they have.

-Respondents of a survey by First Data reported that Gift Card recipients spent an average of $23.41 beyond the original value of the Gift Cards they received.
+Respondents of a survey by First Data reported that Stored-Value Card recipients spent an average of $23.41 beyond the original value of the Cards they received.